coleifer/peewee/docs/peewee/api.rst

    :param Expression having: Expression for HAVING clause.
    :param distinct: Either a boolean or a list of column-like objects.
    :param list windows: List of :class:`Window` clauses.
-   :param for_update: Boolean or str indicating if SELECT...FOR UPDATE.
+   :param ForUpdate for_update: indicate SELECT...FOR UPDATE.
-   :param for_update_of: One or more tables for FOR UPDATE OF clause.
-   :param bool for_update_nowait: Specify NOWAIT locking.

    Class representing a SELECT query.